Fabrizio-Caruso/CROSS-LIB-HD/README.md

 - **CROSS-LIB**: only supports 64 total tiles: 37 fixed tiles + 27 redefinable tiles.

 ### Same targets as CROSS-LIB
-In principle it is possible to support the same set of targets as CROSS-LIB.
+In principle it is possible to support the same set of targets as CROSS-LIB even for targets that cannot have 91 redefinable tiles in the same colors and video modes as the ones used by CROSS-LIB

+We can use:

-When a given target cannot have 91 redefinable tiles for each available color in CROSS-LIB, it may be possible to have those tiles with fewer color variations or in a different screen mode.
+- __fewer colors__ -> When a given target cannot have 91 redefinable tiles for each available color in CROSS-LIB, it may be possible to have those tiles with fewer color variations or in a different screen mode.
-If there were a target with graphics that cannot have 91 redefinable monochromatic tiles, the target can still use 91 ASCII characters (no UDG mode).
+- __ASCII tiles__ -> If there were a target with graphics that cannot have 91 redefinable monochromatic tiles, the target can still use 91 ASCII characters (no UDG mode).

 ## Compatible with CROSS-LIB
 Source code of games and programs written with CROSS-LIB are compatible with CROSS-LIB-HD.